dockersamples/docker-swarm-visualizer/README.md

-This project is a fork from [ManoMarks](https://github.com/ManoMarks/docker-swarm-visualizer) with a different style.
+This project is a fork from [ManoMarks](https://github.com/ManoMarks/docker-swarm-visualizer) with an improved style.
+Thanks [@giovannetti-eric](https://github.com/giovannetti-eric) for his help.

 ![Sample image of  nodes with data](./nodes.png)